Andereoo/TkinterWeb/docs/source/index.rst

 Welcome to TkinterWeb's documentation!
 ======================================

-**TkinterWeb** is a Python that provides bindings and extensions for the Tkhtml3 widget from http://tkhtml.tcl.tk_, which enables displaying HTML and CSS code in
+**TkinterWeb** is a Python library that provides bindings and extensions for the Tkhtml3 widget from http://tkhtml.tcl.tk, which enables displaying HTML and CSS code in
 Tkinter applications.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section to learn how to get started, and the :doc:`api` to explore all of the widgets and functions at your disposal!

 .. note::